 Taxonomy and Botany of Foxglove Plants

-But under the right growing conditions, they often last longer, blooming another year or two beyond what their "biennial" status would warrant.
+Plant taxonomy classifies the most commonly grown foxglove plants as Digitalis purpurea.
+Most types of foxglove plants are grouped with the biennials in the field of botany.
+The first year, the plant has leaves that form a rosette close to the ground.
+The second (and final) year, it develops a spike with blooms.
+However, under the right growing conditions, foxglove often last longer, blooming another year or two beyond what their "biennial" status would warrant.
 In this case, they may be considered herbaceous perennials.
-The most reliably perennial species is said to be D. grandiflora.
+The most reliably perennial species is Digitalis grandiflora.

-Characteristics of This Biennial
+Characteristics of Foxglove

-Once mature, they tolerate dry shade, but not full shade.
-Gear the amount of sunshine you give this biennial to where you live.
+Grow foxglove plants in full sun, partial sun, or partial shade in a fertile, well-drained, acidic soil.
+Once mature, they tolerate dry shade but not full shade.
+Apply a 3-inch layer of mulch for winter protection if your region is borderline zone 4.
+Tailor the amount of sunshine you give this biennial to your climate.
 If you live in the South, give it some shade.
 In the North, you can grow it in a range of sunlight conditions, from full sun to partial shade, although it will perform best in partial sun.

 Because of their height, foxglove plants are good for the back row of a flower border.
 These tall specimens are also considered classic plants for cottage gardens.
 They are among the flowers that attract hummingbirds.

-According to the University of Arkansas Cooperative Extension (UACE), the common name derives from the old English "foxes glofa" and stems from ancient lore claiming "that foxes must have used the flowers to magically sheath their paws as they stealthily made their nocturnal raids into the poultry yards of rural folk."
+According to the University of Arkansas Cooperative Extension (UACE), the common name "foxglove" derives from the old English "foxes glofa" and stems from ancient lore claiming "that foxes must have used the flowers to magically sheath their paws as they stealthily made their nocturnal raids into the poultry yards of rural folk."